shmcminn/digitalframeworks-spring19/README.md

 * Five-minute broadcast-style interviews
 * **Extra credit assignment**

-**Class 10: Bonus: Mapping, campaign finance and other things smart people know more about than I do**
+**Class 10: Bonus: Web development, campaign finance and other things smart people know more about than I do**
 * I won't be here for the last class so ...

 ### [Final project](finalproject.md)